alangley345/cloudresume/README.md

 Local resources requried to deploy this:
-AWS CLI with valid access token
+AWS Access Token for User with Full Permissions.
-Terraform
+Terraform (not necessary but nice for planning and linting locally if needed).
-Bitwarden CLI
+Github secrets update with access token for user above.